imgix/react-imgix/README.md

 Although imgix is open to feature suggestions, we might not accept the feature if it is a very specific use case.
 The features below are examples of what we consider general advanced use cases.
 Our target here is to support 95% of all the usages of normal `img`, `picture`, and `source` elements.

 If your desired feature falls outside this percentage, do not worry!
-You will probably still be able to achieve your feature with react-imgix's more powerful api: `buildUrl`.
+You will probably still be able to achieve your feature with react-imgix's more powerful API: `buildURL`.

 This library exposes a pure function, `buildURL`, for generating full imgix urls given a base url and some parameters.